alter5/UVAConnect/README.md

 # UVAConnect

-This repository contains code for the UVAConnect project created by four UVA students.
+This repository contains code for the UVAConnect project created by a team of UVA students.

+Tech Stack:
+    - The frontend and backend uses Django with Bootstrap
+    - The spaCy AI library is used to compare profiles and determine a match score
+    - WebSocket is used for the website's chat feature

 Below is a step-by-step guide for a first time user to navigate through our site to try and test all our functionalities:

 ## Directions